 ● Gender reassignment surgery female to male

-The patient will spend around 30 days in hospital.
-The process can take up to a few years, if the patient undertakes all procedures necessary.
+The hospital stay of the patient will last 30 days.
+The period can last up to a couple of years if the patient experienced all operations needed.

 ● Gender reassignment surgery male to female

-Patients must follow a liquid-only diet for a week after the sex change operation.
-After a week patients can start walking for short periods of time.
-Sexual intercourse may be resumed 2 months after the procedure.
-A dilator must be used by the patient for 30 minutes at least two times a day.
+After the operation, patients need to do a liquid-only diet for a week.
+After a week, patients can begin walking with a short duration.
+Sexual intercourse may be continued 2 months after the operation.
+A dilator has to be utilized by the patient for 30 minutes at least two times a day.

 ● Tissue necrosis